Your staff are your

 - On-site, Kigali: Full or half-day sessions at your offices.
 Best for initial training and management briefings.

-- On-site, regional: Available across East Africa with advance notice.
+- On-site, regional: Available across Africa with advance notice.

 - Live-online: Interactive sessions via video conference.
 Suitable for remote or distributed teams.